 - The elimination of paperwork, such as tax forms or appraisals.
 This also saves homeowners money on upfront fees.

 - Expanding the program to include everyone with mortgages backed by Fannie Mae or Freddie Mac.

 - Since banks will now be competing for the loans, homeowners should be getting the best rates available.

 - Homeowners with additional equity in the home will be eligible.

 Getting the bill through Congress and to the President’s desk could take many months.
-In the meantime, those like Kinney who are hoping for a refinancing plan to save money are cutting back and saving.
+In the meantime, those like Kinney, who is hoping for a refinancing plan to save money, are cutting back and saving.

 “My mortgage officer is constantly looking for some way and he hasn’t found anything yet,” Kinney said.
 “I could save a few hundred dollars if I could refinance my home.”